70ème Festival de Musique

 Three countertenors under the stars

-“Ivresse baroque” (baroque inebriation): this is how the tenth of Les Grands Interprètes concerts was named in the program of this important summer music festival that reaches its 70th edition.
+“Ivresse baroque” (baroque intoxication): this is how the tenth of Les Grands Interprètes concerts was named in the program of this important summer music festival that reaches its 70th edition.
 And it is not the only chance offered: from 25 July to 13 August at various points in the beautiful city of the French Riviera, including the Concerts at the Palace (Palais de l’Europe) and the Fringe Festival, every day there is at least one opportunity of listening to high-level music with world-famous artists and an intriguing agenda.

 A real stunning baroque playbill centered on the figures of George Frideric Handel and Antonio Vivaldi was presented by the orchestra Il Pomo d’Oro conducted by Zefira Valova with three of the best countertenors available today.
 In the cosy little square of Saint Michael the Archangel one listened to fireworks of roulades, trills, cadences, variations and what else.
 But the mere virtuosity was not the intention of the concert: rather the staging of the expressive possibilities of a vocal genre.
 Only a few decades ago this vocal type – which wanted to recreate the castrati of the golden age of Italian opera – included performers with an unnatural sound, voices without body, short breath and bleached colours.
-Today the situation has drastically changed and these three young singers, each one very different from the other, testify to the extraordinary flowering of this kind of voices.
+Today the situation is totally different and these three young singers, each one very different from the other, testify to the extraordinary flowering of this kind of voices.
 And it’s even thanks to them that a musical genre, ironically named Barock, has increasing success in the world.

 The Italian Carlo Vistoli, with a “virile”and seductive colour, great elegance and style, already brought many characters of the works by Monteverdi, Cavalli, Purcell, Caldara, Hasse, Mysliveček, Handel, Vivaldi, Gluck on stage.
 Here he delivered an intense interpretation of Guido’s aria “Rompo i lacci e frango i dardi” from Handel’s Flavio, followed by the marvelous “Sovente, il sole risplende in cielo” with violin obbligato from Vivaldi’s Andromeda liberata.
 The beauty of the voice, always masterly sustained, the impeccable legato and the perfect diction of the text are the elements that distinguish the quality of Vistoli’s art.